jacobmstein/cs1302-phased-list/README.md

 1. Before you write any code (Estimated Time = 40%):

-   - [ ] For each method in the interface, make sure you understand what a user expects to happen when calling that method on an object of an implementing class.
+   - [ ] For each method in the interface, make sure you understand how to call each method and what a user expects to happen when calling that method on an object of an implementing class.
+For example, what would occur if the driver program executed the line `sl.append("end")` on a preexisting object of a class that implements `StringList`?
    - [ ] For each method in the interface, try to write down what you think the basic steps need to be in order to produce the desired outcome.
 	 * Try to keep it high level.
 If the steps that write down sound like they